Skip to main content

 To prove a breach of contract, you first need an enforceable contract.
 Such a contract is formed when three elements come together: (1) offer, (2) acceptance, and (3) consideration.
 If any element is missing, there is no contract.

 Offers and acceptances are pretty intuitive.
 A university's admission letter is simply an offer inviting a prospective student to enroll, which the student may accept or reject.
-More abstractly, "consideration" refers to the mutual exchange of value promised in the contract.
-(No, it does not mean the contracting parties were polite and thoughtful to each other.)
+Consideration refers to the mutual exchange of value promised in the contract, which does not mean the contracting parties were polite and thoughtful to each other.
 For a relevant example, consideration may be a college student's tuition paid in exchange for an education and degree.

 In suing a university for moving online, chances are there will be little dispute over offers and acceptances.
 Instead, consideration will take center stage.
 What does a student's tuition actually pay for?
 Students will argue that their tuition specifically paid for in-person instruction, and they may even add that their university knew this all along.
-Of course, the university will strive to that they got what they paid for.
+Of course, the university will insist the students still got what they paid for.

 Resolving this dispute can be complicated because contractual relationships between students and universities are often established in a slew of enrollment documents rather than a single contract.
-There would be little dispute if any of one of these documents explicitly stated, "Remote instruction is an impermissible way of satisfying the school's obligations."
-Because this kind of clarifying language is not typically included in enrollment contracts (though language like it may be in the future), courts interpret the relationship contextually to determine whether online courses are sufficient.
+There would be little dispute if any one of these documents explicitly stated, "Remote instruction is an impermissible way of satisfying the school's obligations."
+Because this kind of clarifying language is not a typical inclusion in enrollment contracts, though language like it may be in the future, courts interpret the relationship within context to determine whether online courses are sufficient.

 For more, see What Is the Most Common Legal Remedy for a Breach of Contract?